saksham-991/Dual-Boot-EndeavourOS-with-Windows/README.md

 4. Partition selection:

-Select Manual Partitioning (or “Replace a Partition”).
+-> Select Manual Partitioning (or “Replace a Partition”).

-Choose the 80 GB partition you created earlier.
+-> Choose the 80 GB partition you created earlier.

-Format it as ext4 (already selected).
+-> Format it as ext4 (already selected).

 5. Configure user information:

-Computer name
+-> Computer name

-Username
+-> Username

-Password
+-> Password

-Root password (if requested)
+-> Root password

 6. Begin the installation process.